 This old bath on Kuramaguchi-dōri is Kyoto's best.
 It boasts an outdoor bath, a sauna, a cypress-wood tub, an electric bath, a herbal...

-This museum, housed in a Nishijin weaving factory, has impressive exhibits of Nishijin textiles.
-It’s more atmospheric and usually...
+This atmospheric, and usually quiet, museum, housed in a Nishijin weaving factory, has impressive exhibits of Nishijin textiles.
+The...

 This is one of Kyoto’s most interesting cafes – it’s built inside an old sentō (public bathhouse) and the original tiles have been...